nextjournal/garden-template/README.md

 A template for [application.garden](https://application.garden) projects.

+Check out the [docs](shttps://docs.apps.garden/#project-templates) for more information.

 ## Usage

 This gets automatically used by `garden init`.

+You can use a specific commit from this repo using `garden init --git/sha <commit>`.

 If you want you can also use it with [neil](https):